tvcuong98/Mini_Project_test/README.md

 # Hyperformer
 This is the official implementation of our paper [Hypergraph Transformer for Skeleton-based Action Recognition.](https://arxiv.org/pdf/2211.09590.pdf)

+## Branch description:
+This branch is now the remote branch for uploading the code from the server machine .
+Here are some description about that code :
++ The server is training , with 1 GPU, batch size 32 , learning rate and all the optimization have been supplied, (but it is very slow)
++ The augmented data have not been applied
++ It have >5000000 params , which is 2 times the original , and I hate it
++ The MultiGroup is used , instead of the MultiGroup_tiny, because the MaxPool layers is what kept the number of parameter down ( dont remove the Maxpool branch !!!!)
+IMPORTANT!!!!
+Because the version of code in my HOME machine is synchronized with the version of code in the branch Hyper_tiny1 of Github, but both of them are TONS-OF-CHANGES behind the version of code in SERVER machine .
+That's why, after the SERVER done training, please add, commit and push the local changes in SERVER machine onto github , as branch "Hyper_tiny1_Server" .
+But before doing that, you must change the NAME of the current local branch of the code in SERVER from Hyper_tiny1-> Hyper_tiny1_Server.
+So in the end, the Hyper_tiny1 branch will still be saved in github and in the Hyper_tiny1 local branch of my home machine, but will not be existed in the SERVER machine
 ## Attention on Hypergraph
 <p align="center">
    <img src="hypergraph_tease_image_new.png" alt="drawing" width="550"/>